1 Getting started

 When you analyze your own data, we strongly recommend that you keep a record of all commands used, along with copious notes, so that weeks or years later you can retrace the steps of your earlier analysis.

-In Posit Cloud, you can create a plain text file (sometimes called a script), which contains R commands that can be reloaded and used at a later date.
-We have created a scratch file where you can enter and save your commands while you’re learning the tools.
-Click on “scratch.R” in the lower-right:
+In RStudio you can create a plain text file (sometimes called a script), which contains R commands that can be reloaded and used at a later date.
+We create scripts for you for every assignment where you can enter and save your commands.

-You can copy and paste any commands that you want from the Console, or type directly here.
-(When you copy and paste, do not include the >
+While you’re “learning the tools” you can copy and paste any commands that you want from the the lab instructions, the Console (do not include the >

-prompt in the script.)
+prompt in the script), or type directly into the script.
 Save this script for later reference by hitting “Save” under the “File” menu.
 In the future you can open this file to have those commands available for use again.

 It is a good habit to type all your commands in the script window and run them from there, rather than typing directly into the console.
 This lets you save a record of your session so that you can more easily re-create what you have done later.